top of page

 spanje%20260_edited.jpg

 The view remained nice because we were passing through an enormous canyon.
-From Barbastro it was about 40 km to Benabarre.
-That's a city with a nice old center, where we sat down in an alcove to eat.
+From Barbastro, it was about 40 km to Benabarre.
+That city has a lovely old center, where we sat down in an alcove to eat.
 We finally finished the paté so we could eat something else after two days.

 spanje 261.jpg